MicrosoftDocs/sql-docs/docs/connect/ado-net/download-microsoft-sqlclient-data-provider.md

 ---
 # Download Microsoft SqlClient Data Provider for SQL Server

 The Microsoft.Data.SqlClient library is distributed as a NuGet package.
-Simply add a NuGet reference to Microsoft.Data.SqlClient.
+Add a NuGet reference to Microsoft.Data.SqlClient.
 NuGet packages are easily consumed directly from a .NET project without the need to manually download anything.
 If you use Visual Studio for development, see [Install and use a package](/nuget/quickstart/install-and-use-a-package-in-visual-studio).
 For other ways to consume a NuGet package, see the [NuGet documentation](/nuget).

 ## Downloading the driver